alexanikiev/Azure-PixelStreamingCopilot-Sample/README.md

 ## Getting Started

 This Unreal Engine sample is intended for Unreal Engine apps packaged for Windows platform.
 Once packaged Unreal Engine app zip archive gets placed in Azure Blob Storage container, from which it is referenced during Azure Unreal Pixel Streaming Marketplace item deployment.
-This deployment results in creation of the necessary IaaS Azure Cloud infrastructure which consist of Azure Traffic Manager, Matchmaking Server(s) VMs, Signalling Server(s) VM Scale sets, etc. to support a desired number of streams in a multi-region deployment.
+This deployment results in creation of the necessary IaaS Azure Cloud infrastructure and PaaS Azure Cloud Services which consist of Azure Traffic Manager, Matchmaking Server(s) VMs, Signalling Server(s) VM Scale sets, Azure Blob Storage, Azure Key Vault, etc. to support a desired number of streams in a multi-region deployment.
 Generative AI capabilities of Azure Open AI and optionally OpenAI are used along with Azure Speech SDK for implementing a Copilot which can hear, speak, see and interact with You in a meaningful way.

 This sample is built based on the following foundational GitHub templates and software packages: